Push The Boat Out 2024

 Resting as Artists

-In this event, artists Jeda Pearl, Alan Spence, and Elspeth Wilson will share their own methods for recognising when they need that much needed rest, how they carve out time for it, and how it’s benefited their practice.
+Alan Spence, Elspeth Wilson and I had a beautiful, interesting and multi-faceted conversation, sharing our own methods for recognising when we need much needed rest, how we carved out time for it, and how it benefited our practice.

 Photo tile, l-r: person wearing glasses with hair tied back, person smiling with bush in background, person smiling, person looking to side, person smiling.